What is acupuncture?

 Other TCM treatments may be offered or recommended, depending on your diagnosis, including:

 - Chinese herbal medicine

 - Dietary recommendations according to TCM principles

 How should I prepare for my treatment?

 It is ideal to wear loose-fitting and comfortable clothing.
-Eat a light snack or small meal an hour to 30 minutes before your treatment so you do not feel dizzy afterwards and refrain from coffee and alcohol.
-Bring information on your medical history, any drugs or nutritional supplements you are taking, and results of other diagnostic tests, x-rays, MRI or scans which can be interpreted in terms of TCM diagnosis.
+Eat a light snack or small meal an hour to 30 minutes before your treatment and ideally refrain from drinking coffee and alcohol for the day.
+If you have a claim under ACC, provide your ACC45 number.
+Also bring information on your medical history, any drugs or nutritional supplements you are taking, and results of other diagnostic tests, x-rays, MRI or scans.

 What can I expect during an acupuncture treatment?

 During the initial consultation, consideration is given to your presenting complaint as well as any underlying constitutional strengths and weaknesses.
 Questions can cover your current symptoms, medical history, as well as your sleeping patterns, appetite and digestion.
 Brenda will also take your pulse on both wrists, examine your tongue and may feel for areas of muscular tension or pain.